Skip to main content

 Bissap (Hibiscus Tea)

-Refreshing drink made from hibiscus flowers, served cold with sugar and sometimes ginger or mint.
+A cooling drink steeped from hibiscus flowers, served chilled with sugar and sometimes ginger or mint.

 teaCold